 “I support this initiative because when you’re in high school, a lot of people push you towards college as the only step to take after high school, and I feel like that’s not necessary because Darke County has a strong manufacturing industry presence with so many great career opportunities,” Rapier explained.

 The theme for this year’s camp was “Connect the Dots.”
-The students participated in activities that connected them to the four manufacturing facilities sponsoring the event so they could envision themselves working there.
+The students participated in activities that connected them to the four manufacturing facilities sponsoring the event so they could picture themselves working there.

 At the end of the week, all campers come together to present an elevator pitch presentation of their project and how they solved the problem posed to them.
-At these presentations, community members are able sit in and listen to the students to see what they’ve accomplished.
+At these presentations, community members can sit in and listen to the students to see what they’ve accomplished.

-Singer’s team had to create a product or service to help students arrive and be ready for school on time.
-His group decided to create a product that automatically cooks bacon in the morning and circulates the smell through the air to help children wake up.
+Singer’s challenge was to create a product or service to help students arrive and be ready for school on time.
+His group decided to create a product that automatically cooks bacon in the morning and circulates the smell through the air to help kids wake up.

 “I was the main engineer on the project so I did a lot of work on it,” Singer said.
 “I mean, who doesn’t like bacon?”